PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 - **Some capabilities are even dangerous inside AI labs**.
   A self-replicating AI, for example, could escape from the lab before deployment.
 - **Testing for dangerous capabilities is difficult**.
-  We don't know how we can (safetly) test if an AI can self-replicate, for example.
+  We don't know how we can (safely) test if an AI can self-replicate, for example.
 Or how to test if it deceives humans
 - **Bad actors can still build dangerous AIs**.
   Evaluations are a _post-training_ measure.
 By relying on them, we
 - **Capabilities can be added or discovered after training**.